This site requires a more recent version of Adobe Flash Player to function properly.

 Improving same store sales could provide operating leverage

-As a result of the gradual market recovery, Home Depot's same store sales growth (comps) has gradually improved from 2.9% in 2010 to 4.6% in 2012.
-This helped Home Depot improve its margins through operating expense leverage during 2010-12.
-Going forward, we expect comps to continue to improve at 3-4%, as sales recover over the 2013-14 period.
+As a result of the gradual market recovery, Home Depot's same store sales growth (comps) has gradually improved from 2.9% in 2010 to 5.3% in 2014, and is expected to increase by 4.5% in 2015.
+This helped Home Depot improve its margins through operating expense leverage during 2010-2014.
+Going forward, we expect comps to continue to improve at 3.5-4.5%, as sales rise.
 This should bring in further operating expense leverage, thereby pushing up margins.

 Home Depot's supply chain improvements

-Do it Yourself (DIY) activity will drive the home improvement industry growth in the near future
+Do it Yourself (DIY) activity will drive home improvement industry growth in the near future

-Until the housing market situation in the US improves, more buying action is anticipated from DIY customers.
+Until the housing market situation in the U.S. improves even further, more buying action is anticipated from DIY customers.
 Repair & maintenance of small house projects will dominate DIY activity.
-North American Retail Hardware Association (NRHA) forecasts that plumbing & electrical products will be a major part of consumer spending in the near future.
-The spending will come mainly from DIY consumers who will demand more selection, information & service from the retailers.
+The North American Retail Hardware Association (NRHA) forecasts that plumbing and electrical products will be a major part of consumer spending in the near future.
+The spending will come mainly from DIY consumers who will demand more selection, information, and service from the retailers.

 Shift in consumer preferences will impact traditional range of home improvement products

-A recent survey from NRHA suggests a change in the buying patterns among US home improvement consumers.
-People are no longer loyal to only products made in the US.
-Consumer demand is driven more by price and quality.
-Consumers may find foreign products which are better suited to their needs more appealing than products made in the US.
-Another observable trend is the shift in consumers toward buying green or eco-friendly products such as water saving flushes and electricity saving appliances.
+A survey from NRHA suggests a change in the buying patterns among U.S. home improvement consumers.
+People are no longer only loyal to products made in the U.S. Consumer demand is driven more by price and quality.
+Consumers may find foreign products, which may be better suited to their needs, and more appealing than products made in the U.S. Another observable trend is the shift in consumers toward buying green or eco-friendly products, such as water-saving flushes and electricity-saving appliances.

-With the change in US demographics due to the aging of the 77 million baby boomers (represent 28% of the U.S. population and account for 77% of all financial assets), we expect an increase in Do it For Me (DIFM) customers.
-This is good for retailers such as Home Depot as they can reap additional revenue by providing installation services unlike in the case of Do it Yourself (DIY) customers.
+With the change in U.S. demographics due to the aging of the 77 million baby boomers (representing 28% of the U.S. population, and accounting for 77% of all financial assets), we expect an increase in Do it For Me (DIFM) customers.
+This is good for retailers, such as Home Depot, as they can reap additional revenue by providing installation services, unlike in the case of Do it Yourself (DIY) customers.